CabbageDevelopment/qasync/README.md

 With `qasync`, you can use `asyncio` functionalities directly inside Qt app's event loop, in the main thread.
 Using async functions for Python tasks can be much easier and cleaner than using `threading.Thread` or `QThread`.

 If you need some CPU-intensive tasks to be executed in parallel, `qasync` also got that covered, providing `QEventLoop.run_in_executor` which is functionally identical to that of `asyncio`.
+By default `QThreadExecutor` is used, but any class implementing the `concurrent.futures.Executor` interface will do the job.

 ### Basic Example